csdev/conch/README.md

 Conventional Commits encourages developers to write better, more descriptive commit messages.
 It also enables commit messages to be machine-parseable.
-Use Conch as a pull request check to enforce these best practices.
+Use Conch as a Git hook or pull request check to enforce these best practices.

 Conch can also inspect your commits and filter them by Conventional Commit attributes like type and scope.
 Use Conch to prepare changelogs, summarize breaking changes,